variant-inc/lazy-helm-charts/charts/variant-ui/README.md

-# Variant Service Deployments Helm Chart
+# Variant UI Helm Chart

 ## Install

 To install the chart,
 first add the repo

-`helm repo add variant-inc-helm-charts https://variant-inc.github.io/in-helm-charts/ --password <token>`
+`helm repo add variant-inc-helm-charts https://variant-inc.github.io/lazy-helm-charts/ --password <token>`

 and then install the chart using